To help you understand the financial aid process, procedures and documents, we have compiled a list of common financial aid terms.

-Need-Based Aid: Grants, loans, work-study jobs and scholarships that are given based on the financial need of a student.
+Need-Based Aid: Grants, loans, work-study jobs and scholarships that are given based on a student’s financial need.

-Out-of-Pocket Expenses: The amount that a student must pay on his or her own.
+Out-of-Pocket Expenses: The amount of tuition, books and fees not covered by financial aid that a student must pay on his or her own.

-Pell Grant: A need-based federal grant that is given to financially needy college students.
+Pell Grant: A need-based federal grant that is given to college students.
 You must fill out the FAFSA to determine if you qualify for a Pell grant.